Sometimes the best approach to solving a problem is to leverage others’ strengths and focus effort.

 Fiscal Sponsorship is a way for individuals or coalitions to implement new programs for social change in our community.
 It is a formal arrangement in which Austin Community Foundation enters into a pre-approved grant agreement with a project that has significant community benefit but lacks its own tax exempt status.

-A Fiscal Sponsorship agreement allows a charitable venture to operate under the legal and tax status of Austin Community Foundation.
-This “umbrella” partnership allows projects to leverage the Foundation’s robust back-office infrastructure and technical assistance to support their efforts.
-Project leaders can focus on implementing mission-based programs and services while the Foundation team takes care of the management functions of finance, legal compliance, and risk management.
+A Fiscal Sponsorship agreement allows charitable venture to leverage the Foundation’s expertise to support their project.
+Project leaders can focus on implementing mission-based programs and services while the Foundation manages the processing and reporting of donations supporting the project.

 - Coalitions and networks

 - Projects with seasonal or time-limited programming